Artwork Preparation

 Use the appropriate technique for the type of heat transfer you want to order

-When you zoom into vector gradients, you can still
+When you zoom into gradients created with programs that use vectors, you can still

 see that the transition between colors is